Supplier Code of Conduct

 In selecting suppliers, Whirlpool seeks to do business with reputable business partners who are committed to ethical standards and business practices compatible with those of Whirlpool.
 This Code applies to all suppliers of Whirlpool including all of the Whirlpool Suppliers’ facilities.
 Whirlpool strongly encourages suppliers to exceed the requirements of this Code and promote best practices and continuous improvement throughout their operations.

 Whirlpool has established e-learning courses for our sourcing professionals to educate them on the requirements of our Supplier Code of Conduct.
 In 2014, we have begun the process of refreshing both our Code of Conduct and our training programs.
-In addition to requesting our suppliers to certify their compliance with our Code of Conduct, we have conducted, and will continue to conduct independent audits of a sampling of our suppliers’ practices.
+In addition to requesting our suppliers to certify their compliance with our Code of Conduct, we have engaged a third party agency who has conducted, and will continue to conduct, independent audits of a sampling of our suppliers’ practices.
 Material failures to comply with our Supplier Code of Conduct may result in the termination of our relationship with a Supplier, as may be permitted by applicable law.

 Whirlpool’s Suppliers are vital business partners, and together, these principles provide us with an opportunity to better the lives of the people we touch.